duanH3/Vanilla-JS-Notes/Arrays.md

 # Find

-Returns true and/or the very first item it find in the array
+The find() method returns the value of the first element in the provided array that satisfies the provided testing function.

 ```
 const items = [